A-1 Pest Control North Carolina

 • Vent covers that are made from plastic.

 If you consider and apply measures to make your home less of a target for rodents, you may be able to keep them from getting into your home.
 Rodents don't know how wonderful it is inside your home until they get in.
 But, when rodent pressures are high, more control will be necessary.
-When this is the case, an ongoing rodent control program is the best way to go.
+When this is the case, an ongoing rodent control service in North Carolina is the best way to go.